Goodenough Island: World War II

 On 25 August 1942, a Japanese convoy of seven motorised landing craft (MLC) with 353 marines of 5th Sasebo Special Naval Landing Force stopped to rest at the south end of Goodenough Island.
 They were led by Commander Tsukioka and were bound for Taupota and participation in the Battle of Milne Bay.
 They became stranded when their MLCs were destroyed by No. 75 Squadron RAAF Kittyhawks.

 On 22 October 1942 the Australian warships HMAS Stuart and HMAS Arunta disembarked 640 soldiers consisting of the Australian 2/12th Battalion, of the 18th Brigade from Milne Bay.
 They landed on both sides of the island's southern tip during the night.
 Intense fighting occurred during 23 October and during the night a successful rescue mission evacuated about 250 Japanese soldiers by submarine to Fergusson Island, where they were taken by cruiser to Rabaul.
 The remaining Japanese defenders were mopped up and the island declared secured by 27 October.

 The occupation force remained on the island until 28 December 1942.
 During that time they used deception and camouflage to make the Japanese believe that a brigade sized force was occupying the island.
 They fabricated a 'ghost force' of dummy structures, including a hospital, anti-aircraft guns constructed of logs pointed at the sky, and barricades of jungle vines which looked like barbed wire.
 They also lit fires to appear as cooking fires for large numbers of soldiers, and sent messages consistent with what a brigade of soldiers would be expected to send.

 During that time an American airfield engineer reported that a temporary airfield could be constructed for emergency use on the site of an existing mission airstrip on the northeastern plain near Vivigani.
 He also recommended that a permanent 6000 ft airstrip be constructed.

 The Fifth Air Force directed the RAAF's No. 9 Group to attack enemy bases in New Britain.
 To facilitate this, General Headquarters Operations Instructions No.31, dated 11 March 1943, set out that Goodenough Island, which was garrisoned by an Australian infantry battalion group with attached service groups and two Radar stations, was to be reinforced and prepared as an air force operating base with two landing strips, initially suitable for fighters, but with one being upgraded to handle heavy bombers.
 The fighter strip was available on 15 June.
 By the end of July, there were 3,614 RAAF personnel on the island.
 The bomber strip was completed on 20 October, although it is recorded that the first offensive use of the airfield was on 17 May by Beauforts of No. 100 Squadron RAAF.
+The bomber strip became operational on 20 October.

 As a part of Operation Cartwheel, Vivigani Airfield became an important staging point for Australian and American operations in the South West Pacific Area, an objective of which was to attack Rabaul in New Britain, the stronghold of Imperial Japanese forces.